Bachelor Applied Science (Speech Pathalogy), Post. Grad Dip. Aud (Melb,), FACAud., MAudSA, MIAA

 “Our job does not stop once we complete an assessment or fit a hearing aid.
 We must consider how the problem is affecting the quality of life of our patients, and then address the problem.
 If we are not doing this, then we are not doing our job.”

-Peter Altidis is Senior Audiologist and Director of More Than Hearing’s transdisciplinary team.
+Peter Altidis is senior audiologist and manager of More Than Hearing’s transdisciplinary team.
 Since graduating in 1987, he has gained a wealth of experience working in private practice, hospitals including the Eye and Ear, and with the University of Melbourne.
 He has been involved in the training and education programs for Audiology, Speech Pathology and Medical Students.

-Peter is a past president of the Australian Association of Audiologist’s in Private Practice (now known as Independent Audiologists Australia), and is a serving member of the association’s executive committee.
+Peter is a past president of the Australian Association of Audiologist’s in Private Practice.
 He has presented papers on auditory processing, hearing rehabilitation, and listening and cognition at both national and international conferences.
-He has been involved in research into tinnitus, has extensive experience in the treatment of auditory processing and communication disorders in both children and adults, and works alongside ear, nose and throat surgeons in the assessment and management of balance disorders.
+He has been involved in research into tinnitus and hearing rehabilitation with an extensive experience in the treatment of auditory processing and communication disorders in both children and adults, and works alongside ear, nose and throat surgeons in the assessment and management of balance disorders.

 Peter specialises in hearing diagnostics beyond hearing testing, hearing rehabilitation beyond hearing aid fitting, tinnitus assessment and therapy, vestibular/balance assessments, auditory processing evaluation for both children and adults.
 He is accredited to provide services under the OHS.